wesley-petit/game-development-links/unreal-engine.md

 # Unreal Engine useful links

 ## Install
-You can import [this config file](https://gist.github.com/wesley-petit/a07010a0e2df3dad8b1fc7b349815972) in Visual Studio to automatically import all components.
+ - You can import [this config file](https://gist.github.com/wesley-petit/a07010a0e2df3dad8b1fc7b349815972) in Visual Studio to automatically import all components.

-For full details :
-- [Setting Up Visual Studio](https://docs.unrealengine.com/5.2/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/) ⚠️Choose the correct documentation in the Unreal Engine version list.
+- or follow the [setting Up Visual Studio](https://docs.unrealengine.com/5.2/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/) ⚠️Choose the correct documentation in the Unreal Engine version list.

 ## Configuration
 - [Configure Copyright Header](https://forums.unrealengine.com/t/copyright-header-question/125448)